fedilayoub/random-quote-machine/README.md

-This is about a **FreeCodeCamp** Front End Development Libraries challenge : [title](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine)
+This is about a **FreeCodeCamp** Front End Development Libraries challenge : [FreeCodeCamp Front end challenge](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine)
 The goal is to fulfill the below user stories and get all of the tests to pass
 User Story #1: I can see a wrapper element with a corresponding id="quote-box".